Why did my EC2 Linux instance reboot or restart itself?

 Your instance might unexpectedly reboot or restart because of the following reasons:

-• There's an issue with the underlying hardware that's hosting your instance, and Amazon EC2 restarts the instance to move it to healthy hardware.
+• There's an issue with the underlying hardware that hosts your instance, and Amazon EC2 restarted the instance to move it to healthy hardware.

-• Scheduled maintenance on your instance initiates a reboot.
+• Scheduled maintenance on your instance initiated a reboot.

 • There's a kernel bug.